Eye Safety Tips For Swimming in Florida Waters

 1. Wear Goggles

 We aren’t the only living creatures swimming in the water.
-Microorganisms thrive in natural bodies of water so the easiest way to protect your eyes is simply keeping the water out.
+Microorganisms thrive in natural bodies of water so the easiest way to protect your eyes is simply by keeping the water out.

 Wear a well-fitting pair of swimming goggles.
 Be certain to rinse them out when you return home so they’re clean for the next time you need to use them.
 Prescription goggles are available for certain types of vision impairments.
 You can also get goggles that are tinted, polarized or mirrored.
 The most important feature, however, is that they fit properly and provide a sealed environment for your eye.